-I don’t know why it’s taken me so long to post a kielbasa recipe on this site.
-After all, it is one of the baseline sausages that everyone learns when you are developing your skills as a charcutier.
-Maybe that’s the reason: Kielbasa is such an icon that I was sure someone would criticize my recipe.
+Kielbasa is one of the baseline sausages that everyone learns when you are developing your skills as a sausage maker.
+It’s is such an icon, done in so many ways, that I am sure someone will criticize my recipe.

 Let them.
 I like my kielbasa, and it is reasonably close to the Official Recipe.
 You heard right: There is actually an “official,” recipe for kielbasa endorsed by the Polish government.
 Kinda hilarious, if you think about it.
 Not sure that’s an area where the government needs to get itself involved, but that’s just me.